San Francesco Borgia (Church of Saint Francis Borgia), Catania

 In the altars on the left there are two altarpieces, featuring St Agatha visited in jail and a Glory of St Joseph.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Catania.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 San Francesco Borgia (Church of Saint Francis Borgia) on Map